stefenphelps/stefenphelps.com/src/pages/blog/3-tips-for-being-a-better-web-designer.md

 ---
-title: "3 Tips for Being a Better Web Designer"
+title: '3 Tips for Being a Better Web Designer'
+description: "I've been making websites for close to 10 years now.
+I've made my fair share of 💩 websites—in addition to some amazing websites.
+What I have realized in reflecting on my website project experiences is that there is a simple formula"
-publishDate: "2018-02-28"
+publishDate: '2018-02-28'
 categories:
-  - "design"
+  - 'design'
-heroImage: "/blog/gle-careers-scout-466403-edited.jpg"
+heroImage: '/blog/gle-careers-scout-466403-edited.jpg'
-author: Stefen Phelps
+author: 'Stefen Phelps'
 layout: '../../layouts/BlogPost.astro'
 ---